TrenMA/trenma.github.io/_pages/about.md

 ---

-<span style="color:blue"> About me </span>
+<span style="color:blue"> About </span>
 ======
 ---

-Mathematics from Hanoi National University of Education, Economics from the University of Glasgow, I am a financial economist whose research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
-I spent 6 years as a Lecturer in Mathematics, and I am now an incoming Assistant Professor in Finance, Risk and Banking at the University of Nottingham.
+I am Tren Ma, a financial economist.
+I have background in Mathematics from Hanoi National University of Education and Economics from the University of Glasgow.
+My reseacrh interests lie in financial econometrics and the applications of machine learning in asset pricing, financial trading and investment.
+I am joining the University of Nottingham as Assistant Professor in Finance, Risk and Banking.
+Previously, I worked as a Lecturer in Mathematics for about 6 years at Thang Long University, and as a Graduate Teaching Assistant during my Economics study at the University of Glasgow.
 {: style="text-align: justify"}